-in education, identifying patterns, research trends, novelties, and recommendations in the field.
-The data were analyzed using co-authorship and co-occurrence, using VOSviewer software version 1.6.20, developed by the Center for Science and Technology Studies at Leiden University in the Netherlands (Xiao et al., 2024).
+Bibliometric analysis was used to determine developing patterns in specific sectors (Alhashmi et al., 2024).
+This study used bibliometric methods to provide an overview of studies related to artificial intelligence (AI) in education, identifying patterns, research trends, novelties, and recommendations in the field.
+The data were analyzed using co-authorship and co-occurrence, with VOSviewer software version 1.6.20.
+VOSviewer, developed by the Center for Science and Technology Studies at Leiden University in the Netherlands (Xiao et al., 2024).

 The inclusion criteria in this research include determining the database, keywords, and year range.
-Literature was obtained through the ScienceDirect database using the keywords "artificial intelligence," "education," or "artificial intelligence in education" and filtered based on topic relevance and publication dates from 2020 to 2024.
-The 50 selected articles were added to Mendeley software and downloaded in RIS (Research et al.) format.
-The search results in RIS format were uploaded to VOSviewer software for bibliometric analysis and presented as network visualization, overlay visualization, and density visualization.
+Literature was obtained through the ScienceDirect database using the keywords "artificial intelligence," "education," or "artificial intelligence in education," and filtered based on topic relevance and publication dates from 2020 to 2024.
+The 50 selected articles were added to Mendeley software and downloaded in RIS (Research Information System) format.
+The search results in RIS format were uploaded to VOSviewer software for bibliometric analysis, presented as network visualization, overlay visualization, and density visualization.